johlar/poddy/README.md

 ## Features

-- Download episodes from a feed URL (earliest, latest, range, all)
+- Download episodes from a feed URL with flexible selections: earliest, latest, range, or all episodes
+- Download future-safe shownotes that are not susceptible to dead links.
+They are formatted as HTML but also contain the raw episode data for completeness.
 - Search and find the feed URL from a show name
 - List episodes from a feed URL